General notes on science & the ideology of objectivism

 – Bakunin, God and the State

 The idea of the lab is to take away all unpredictable influences on what one is examining and to submit these for examination to controls purely determined by the scientists.
-That is, it pretends to eradicate all human subjective influence.
+That is, it pretends to eradicate all human subjective influence (as well as accidental arbitrary environmental influences that they hadn’t previously decided upon).
 This method of separation is considered “objective” because it seems to place the scientist outside what s/he’s examining.
-But such detachment – in abstracting things from the genuine wider reality in which they operate – helps to deny any social consequence that may arise from the results of such research.
+But such detachment – in abstracting things from the genuine wider reality in which they operate – also helps to deny any social consequence that may arise from the results of such research.
 Thus scientists hope to wash their hands of the use of their activity – whether it be Hitler’s eugenics programme for the mentally ill, the development of nuclear weapons and energy, the destruction of biodiversity by GMOs or the police function of DNA analysis.